 Q.: When will I receive my referee badge?

 A.: Official Sports International (OSI) will mail you a referee badge 30-45 days after you complete the course.
 Make sure that your mailing address is current in your Learning Center Profile to ensure that your badge is sent to the correct address.

 Q.: After I pass the course, how do I get assigned games to referee?

 A.: A Referee Assignor will schedule your games.
 You will be given a list of the local assignors either during or immediately after the referee course.
-It is your responsibility to contact the Assignor, let them know you completed the course, and are ready to referee games.
-The most important things the Assignor needs to know are your availability to do games, your e-Mail address, and phone number.
-Check the Assignment page for a list of registered assignors in Iowa.
+It is your responsibility to contact the assignor, let them know you completed the course, and are ready to referee games.
+The most important things the assignor needs to know are your availability to do games, your e-Mail address, and phone number.
+Check the Assignment page for how to find an assignor near you.